 Motor phase current is the input current enabling the pump to run at or under a specified speed or torque.
-Phase current over the peak threshold will trigger an Overcurrent (HW) fault.
+Phase current over the peak threshold will trigger an Overcurrent (HW) or an Overcurrent (SW) fault.
 The pump will shut down and restart automatically.
-Then, the motor will cycle through the shutdown/restart sequence the number of times specified in the Retry Count to correct the fault condition.
+Then, the motor will cycle through the shutdown/restart sequence several times to correct the fault condition.
 At the end of the sequence, if the fault has not corrected itself, the motor will not restart.